12 – 20 March 2019 (8 nights)

 - Majority of our trip in private conservancy where it is possible to drive off-road

 - 3 participants per vehicle

-We will be staying in a classic safari camp, and for the most part of the safari, we will be game driving in conservancy land, where it is possible for us to drive off-road in order to get the best photographic angles of our subjects.
+We will be staying in a classic safari camp, and for the most part of the safari, we will be game driving in conservancy land, where we are permitted to drive off-road in order to get the best photographic angles of our subjects.
 There is also a 5 vehicle limit at sightings in the conservancy.
+Within the conservancy, no park time restrictions apply.
 All images in the gallery are from the 2018 safari to these destinations.